-- 73. The management board shall immediately post any director's dealing reported on the company's website and shall keep such information on the website for at least three months.
-The announcement can also be done by making a reference to the corresponding website of the Financial Market Authority. - 74.
+- 73. The management board shall immediately post any director's dealings14 reported on the company's website and shall keep such information on the website for at least three months.
+The disclosure can also be done by making a reference to the corresponding website of the Financial Market Authority. - 74.
 A calendar of corporate financial events shall be posted at least two months before the start of the new business year on the website of the company and shall contain all dates of relevance for investors and other stakeholders such as the release of the annual and quarterly reports, annual general meetings, ex-dividend day, dividend payout day and investor relations activities. - 75.
 The company shall regularly hold conference calls or similar information events for analysts and investors; if demand is high, also on a quarterly basis.
 As a minimum requirement, the information documents (presentations) used shall be made available to the public on the website of the company.
-Other events of relevance for the capital market such as annual general meetings shall be made accessible on the company's website, if the costs are reasonable, in the form of audio and video transmissions. - 76.
-The company shall disclose simultaneously on its website all financial information on the enterprise that has been published through other media (e.g. printed reports, press releases, ad hoc reports).
-If additional information is available only on the Internet, this fact must be specifically pointed out.
-If only excerpts of published documents are made available on the website, this fact must also be stated and the source where the full document can be obtained must be indicated.
-The documents shall bear the date on which they were posted on the Internet.
+Other events of relevance for the capital market such as annual general meetings shall be made accessible on the company's website, if the costs are reasonable, in the form of audio and video transmissions.